MorozovAlexanderr/dwa-server/README.md

 # 1. Install the required dependencies
 npm install

-# 2. Rename the .env.development.example filename to .env.development and set your local variables
+# 2. Rename the .env.example filename to .env and set your local variables
-mv .env.development.example .env.development
+mv .env.example .env
 ```

 ## Run